rust-lang/compiler-team/working-groups/meta/rfc-drafts/compiler-team-contributors.md

   promoted to compiler team contributor or to the level of member.
 - Compiler team members are consulted on FCP decisions (which, in the compiler team, are relatively rare).

+<a name="how-decisions-are-made"> </a>
+[hdam]: #how-decisions-are-made

+### How promotion decisions are made

+Promotion decisions (from participant to contributor, and from contributor to member) are made by having an active team member send an e-mail to the alias `compiler-private@github.com`.
+This e-mail should include:

+- the name of the person to be promoted
+- a draft of the public announcement that will be made

+Compiler-team members should send e-mail giving their explicit assent, or with objections.
+Objections should always be resolved before the decision is made final.
+E-mails can also include edits or additions for the public announcement.

+To make the final decision:

+- All objections must be resolved.
+- There should be several explicit e-mails in favor of adding the person, including the team lead.
+- The nominator (or some member of the team) should reach out to the person in question and check that they wish to join.

+If they do, then the announcement can be posted to internals, and the person added to the team repository.

 ### Not just code